LicensePro

 You may also need to complete registration with the New Mexico Secretary of State at sos.nm.gov.

 File your building permit application with the Albuquerque city clerk or licensing department.
-Many New Mexico municipalities now accept online applications.
+Many New Mexico municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$2800 (typical range for Albuquerque).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-6 weeks in Albuquerque.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Building Permit holders in New Mexico are required to carry proper business insurance.
 Compare quotes from top providers.